-Faculty, staff, and students are encouraged to report any criminal offenses within the campus environment directly to the San Jacinto College police department.
-For off-campus offenses, we encourage prompt reporting to the proper local law enforcement agency.
-As an option, you may also report criminal offenses to designated campus officials including, but not limited to, directors, deans, department heads, human resources, advisors to students/ student organizations, athletic coaches, or to local law enforcement agencies.
+Faculty, staff, and students are encouraged to report any criminal offenses occurring on or near the San Jacinto College campus to the College police department.
+The college police department will assist you in reporting off-campus criminal offenses to the proper law enforcement agency.
+You may also report criminal offenses to designated campus officials including, but not limited to, directors, deans, department heads, human resources, advisors to students/student organizations, athletic coaches, or to local law enforcement agencies.